 Civil Beat is committed to reporting accurately and with integrity.
 If you see anything inaccurate written by staff or contributors to Civil Beat, please contact us by email at news@civilbeat.org.
 Include documentation to support your information.

 Civil Beat corrects all factual errors.
 The decision on whether an error occurred and should be corrected is in Civil Beat’s sole discretion.
-However readers are free to post comments questioning any Civil Beat decision or article.
+However readers are free to submit comments questioning any Civil Beat decision or article.
+Please refer to comment guidelines located at the bottom of every article for guidance.

 Generally, we correct the error at the point in the article where it occurred, with a note letting readers know what was changed and why.
 This is also how we handle clarifications.